 Eastern imperial eagle (Aquila heliaca)

-Eastern imperial eagles are unapproachable birds, that keep tight-knit families, rarely revealing themselves to human eye.
+Eastern imperial eagles are unapproachable birds, that keep tight-knit families, rarely revealing themselves to the human eye.
 The eastern imperial eagle is one of many eagles that builds huge arboreal nests, yet the structures it builds have earned themselves an individual denomination as a result of their customary location.

 - Class: Aves

 - Order: Accipitriformes

 - Genus: Aquila

 - Names: Eastern imperial eagle

 It nests and breeds all the way from Southeast Europe to the West and Central Asia.
 Most birds migrate, changing their habitats prior to winter – in these periods they opt for the eastern parts of Africa (Tanzania) and South-East Asia (Arabian Peninsula, the Indian subcontinent, northern Pakistan and East China).

 It can also be observed in northern Russia, Northeast India, northern Pakistan, Mongolia and Siberia.

 Rarely appears in Poland, it clearly prefers Hungary and Slovakia instead.